 In the 1980s, the average ratio of debt to income was 66% and in the first quarter of 1990, it was around 88.77%.
 In the second quarter of 2021, the ratio was 173.08%.
 This data shows that the average Canadian household has much more debt now compared to three decades ago.
 One of the main reasons for the higher ratio is that most Canadians cannot purchase their homes without getting a mortgage.

-The debt to income ratio means that for every dollar, Canadians owe $1.73.
+The debt-to-income ratio means that for every dollar, Canadians owe $1.73.
 This ratio shows that the money Canadians earn and have at their disposal is less than what they owe.

-Prior to 1961, the total amount of Canadian household debt was only $16 billion compared to over 2,000 billion now.
+Before 1961, the total amount of Canadian household debt was only $16 billion compared to over 2,000 billion now.

 However, there is good news, too.
 The ratio of debt from credit cards has dropped in Canada and has now reached a six-year low.
 This is closely linked to the reduced spending during the COVID-19 pandemic.
-The overall debt to income ratio was also higher before the pandemic.
+The overall debt-to-income ratio was also higher before the pandemic.
 In the last quarter of 2019, it was approximately 180%.

 Why has household debt in Canada increased so much since the mid-1900s?